foremast/foremast/_docs/configuration_files/foremast_config.rst

 ``default_ec2_securitygroups``
 ******************************

-Comma seperated list of EC2 security groups to include for all deployments
+Comma separated list or json of EC2 security groups to include for all deployments.
+If a command separated list is given, the groups are applied to all environments.
+If a json is provide, it assigns groups only to the specified environment.

     | *Required*: No
     | *Example*: ``office,test_sg,example``
+    | *Example (json)*: ``{"dev": ["sg1", "sg2"], "stage": ["sg3"]}``

 ``default_elb_securitygroups``
 ******************************

-Comma seperated list of ELB security groups to include for all deployments
+Comma separated list or json of ELB security groups to include for all deployments.
+If a command separated list is given, the groups are applied to all environments.
+If a json is provide, it assigns groups only to the specified environment.

     | *Required*: No
     | *Example*: ``test_sg,example_elb_sg``
+    | *Example (json)*: ``{"dev": ["sg1", "sg2"], "stage": ["sg3"]}``

 ``gate_client_cert``
 ********************